Martin Stadium (Northwestern University): Football games

 Five home games of Northwestern's 2024 football season were played at the venue, with the final two being played at Wrigley Field (home stadium of the MLB's Chicago Cubs) in November after the conclusion of the MLB calendar.
 The two games held at the larger Wrigley Field were also expected to be the two home matchups that would likely be the highest draw for spectators: the team's games against Ohio State and Illinois (the latter being the in-state Big Ten rival of Northwestern).
 Wrigley Field had previously been used as a special venue for single select Northwestern football games in some of the team's recent seasons, including its 2023 season and its 2021 season.
-The team's 2025 season is also scheduled to feature five home games at the venue, with its the final two home games vs. MIchigan and Minnesota being played at Wrigley Field in November.
+The team's 2025 season is also scheduled to feature five home games at the venue, with the final two home games vs. Michigan and Minnesota being played at Wrigley Field in November.
 Fox's Big Noon Kickoff broadcast live on Northwestern's campus ahead of the September 13, 2025, game vs. the Oregon Ducks at Martin Stadium.